In this lesson, you will set up a project in the Adobe Developer Console and download Postman collections so you can start using Platform APIs.

 Log in and confirm that you are in the correct Org

-In the newly created project, click the Add to Project button and then select API
+In the newly created project, select the Add to Project button and then select API

-Filter the list by clicking Adobe Experience Platform
+Filter the list by selecting Adobe Experience Platform

-In list of available APIs, select Experience Platform API and click Next.
+In list of available APIs, select Experience Platform API and select Next.

 Once the keys are ready, you may be prompted to download the keys onto your local machine.
 Save the keys packaged in

 config.zip to the folder

 Luma Tutorial Assets.
 We will need them in the next exercise.